Alternative flow equation for the functional renormalization group: Exact flow equations

 Choosing $\mathcal{K}_{xy}[\phi,\Delta]\equiv\mathcal{K}_{xy}^{(k)}[\phi,\Delta]=\mathcal{R}^{(k)}_{xy}$ to be the regulator, Eq.~\eqref{eq:partialphi} fixes $\mathcal{J}_x\equiv\mathcal{J}_{x}^{(k)}[\phi,\Delta]$, and we obtain

-We emphasize that the above restriction of the sources $\mathcal{J}_x$ and $\mathcal{K}_{xy}$ fixes the two-point function \smash{$\Delta_{xy}\equiv\Delta_{xy}^{\!(k)}[\phi]$} to be a functional of $\phi$.
-However, the flow remains closed as in the average 1PI approach.
-This follows directly from the convexity of the 2PI effective action [cf.~Eq.~\eqref{eq:Hess}], which yields
+We emphasize that the above restriction of the sources $\mathcal{J}_x$ and $\mathcal{K}_{xy}$ fixes the two-point function \smash{$\Delta_{xy}\equiv\Delta_{xy}^{(k)}$} to be a functional of $\phi$ (see Ref.~\cite{Millington:2021ftp}), and the flow remains closed as in the average 1PI approach.
+This follows directly from the convexity of the 2PI effective action, which allows us to write